tor-jorgen/simpleinvoice-server/README.md

 | `_NAME1_`        | First name and lastname of the first person in the household |
 | `_PRODUCT1_`     | Name of the product in the first invoice line                |

-All spaces will be removed from the invoice name.
+All spaces will be removed when creating the invoice name.
+See `INVOICE_INVOICE_NAME` above for more information.

 ## Running locally